ebru/coding-challenges/README.md

 - https://repl.it/@ebrukye

-Challenge questions are the ones that I have ran into in HackerRank or Codility so far.
+Challenge questions are the ones that I have ran into or hear from friends in HackerRank or Codility so far.
 Check them out, they're cool.

 - https://hackerrank.com
 - https://codility.com